Charan-1111/high-level-system-design/scalability.md

     5. ### Growth in geographic reach
         - The system is expanded to server users in new regions or contries
             - <u>Eg</u>.
 An e-commerce company launching websites and distribution in new regions.

+- ## How can we scale the system to handle increasing load

+    - A system can grow in serveral ways to accommodate the increasing load.

+    1. ### Vertical Scaling ( Scale UP )
+        - Means adding more power to our existing machines by upgrading server with more RAM, faster CPUs, or additional storage.
+        - This approach is good for simple architectures, but it has limitations in how fast we can go.
+        - This is simple to implement, but it is limited by hardware capacity and cost.

+    2. ### Horizontl Scaling ( Scale Out )
+        - Means adding more machines to our system to spread the workload across the multiple servers.
+        - This is often considered as the most effective way to scale for large systems.
+        - <u>Eg</u>.
+Netflix uses horizontal scaling for its streaming service, adding more machines to their cluster to handle the growing number of users and data traffic.